edcsu/edcsu/README.md

 ### Hi there 👋, my name is Keith
-I am a software engineer with experience in fintech, enterprise and high-performance web technologies.
+I am an experienced software engineer specializing in fintech, enterprise, and high-performance web technologies.
+Skilled in developing secure, agile, and cloud-based solutions while prioritizing customer needs.
+Passionate about innovation, continuous learning, and sharing knowledge to improve the software community.
-I contribute to innovative, groundbreaking software solutions that meet business demand for agility, flexibility, mobility and a superb cloud experience
-High-performance technologist skilled at defining, designing and implementing a highly secure, continuous-deployment pipeline to update applications in cloud environments using agile.
-I bring a strong focus on “voice of the customer” into the software development function to ensure product and customer success.
-But the most satisfying part of this journey is contributing, sharing my learnings, from the challenges that I face, with the community to enhancethe software world.
 <!--
 **edcsu/edcsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.